asingh-nrel/Chemo_mechanics_NMC/README.md

 2. ./moose/scripts/stork.sh babbler

-3. You will see that a babbler folder is generated having path home/username/projects/babbler.
+3. "babbler" folder will be generated at path location "home/username/projects/babbler".

-4. Replace the src and include folders in the babbler folder with the src and include folder from this repository.
+4. Copy and paste the files from repository to the installation location (/include/kernels/ and include/Materials/).

-5. Copy Isotropic2D and Anisotropic2D folders for the input files within the babbler folder.
+7. Copy and paste NMC_polycrystalline folder from the repository to babbler folder.

-6. To run the input files, locate the run.sh file in the "Isotropic2D or Anisotropic2D" folders and change the path of the babbler-opt as per your system path
+8. To run the input files, locate the run.sh file in the "NMC_polycrystalline" folders and change the path of the babbler-opt as per your system path.